Fulfill your personal and professional goals in a flexible learning environment where you’ll enhance your capacity to act as a social change agent.

 As a student in the School of Counseling, you have the opportunity to focus on your interests in culturally and contextually relevant specializations and learn in the scholar-practitioner model, integrating research with your professional expertise.
 You can benefit from opportunities for interdisciplinary study and research collaboration, and use established methods of scientific inquiry and evidence-based practice for the greater good.

-Walden is one of the only schools that offer a CACREP-accredited M.S. degree in Mental Health Counseling online.
+Walden is one of the only few schools that offer a CACREP-accredited MS degree in Clinical Mental Health Counseling online.

-The School of Counseling envisions a future where students and faculty join together as scholars-practitioners to apply their acquired and generated knowledge to solve critical social problems in such a way as to promote positive social change in a global community.
+The School of Counseling envisions a future where students and faculty join together as scholar-practitioners to apply their acquired and generated knowledge to address critical social problems in such a way as to promote positive social change in a global community.

 Learn More About the School of Counseling